ApicaSystem/apicactl/README.md

 # Pattern-signature generation
 `Logiqctl` is equipped with log Pattern-Signature (PS) generation and post PS statistics analysis.
 All the logs dumped by `logiqctl` client can be automatically calcaulated common text patterns using the flag (-g).
 This feature supports log dumping functions 'logiqctl logs', 'logiqctl logs search', and 'logiqctl tail'.

 PS generation is processed in binary [psmod](https://github.com/logiqai/logiqctl/blob/master/psmod) executable.
-- running with ps gen requires psmod be at the same location as logiqct.
+- running with ps gen requires psmod be at the same location as logiqctl.
-- psmod for Linux_amd64 is checked into github `logiqctl` [here](https://github.com/logiqai/logiqctl/blob/master/psmod)
-- multiple-support os/architecture binary is in [psmod-arch.zip](https://github.com/logiqai/logiqctl/blob/master/psmod-arch.zip).
-And it is in the same directory.
-- ./ps_stat.out outputs To run `logiqctl` that generates total
+- From the downloaded releases zip file, copy both the psmod and logiqctl binaries for your architecture/os before running e.g. if your architecture is darwin_amd64, copy logiqctl_darwin_amd64 and psmod_darwin_amd64 to a folder.
+Rename psmod_darwin_amd64 to psmod before running logiqctl
+- Once pattern signatures are generated, see the signatures extracted in the ps_stat.out file.

 # Building `logiqctl` from source